module-federation/aegis/README.md

 # aegis

-To Read More about Aegis, see it in action inside of the Microlib example: https://github.com/module-federation/MicroLib (the host/orchestrator)
+See https://github.com/module-federation/MicroLib for a working example of the federation server.

 ## Using Aegis

-1) clone Microlib-Example
+1) clone Microlib
-2) `cd Microlib-Example`
+2) `cd Microlib`
 3) `yarn install && yarn build`
 4) `yarn start`
-5) clone Microlib checkout this branch: `aegis-migration`
-6) `cd Microlib`
-7) `yarn install`
-8) `yarn start-all` or if Kafka is running already, `yarn start`

-#Contributing
+## Contributing
 1) Git clone Aegis and run `yarn link`
 2) Git clone Microlib and run `yarn link "@module-federation/aegis"`
 3) Then follow the steps mentioned above under the Using Aegis section